-During the period, 112 employees left the company and of which 10.7% (12) was terminated due to unfitness for their jobs and 42.9% (48) was due to retrenchment program and/or discontinuation of their employment contract by settlement.
-46.4%(52) left for personal reasons.
-The average annual income for non private sector is already reaching RMB 83,909 in comparison with our worker's income of RMB 50,000.
+During the period, 29 employees left the company representing 14% of staff members in year 2019 due to personal reasons.
 The company faces more difficulty in attracting younger workers to join our traditional factory and work regime, particularly the polishing department where the air particle density is much higher.
 The ratio of annual total compensation of highest- paid individual to the median of total compensation for all employees is around 10 times this reporting year.